NetSparkleUpdater/NetSparkle/README.md

 All notable changes to this project will be documented in the [changelog](CHANGELOG.md).

 ## How updates work

 A typical software update path for a stereotypical piece of software might look like this:

 1. Compile application so it can be run on other computers (e.g. `dotnet publish`)
 2. Programmer puts app in some sort of installer/zip/etc. for distribution (e.g. InnoSetup for Windows)
-3. Programmer creates app cast file (see the [appcast](#appcast) section of this document for more info on how to create this)
+3. Programmer creates app cast file (see the [app cast](#app-cast) section of this document for more info on how to create this)
 4. Programmer uploads files for distribution (installer, app cast file, appcast-file.signature file) to their download site.
 5. Client opens app and is automatically notified of an available update (or the software otherwise detects there is an update)
 6. Client chooses to update (or update is downloaded if the software downloads it automatically)